Travel Guide to Portugal

 By Gabriella Opaz

 With nine new Michelin stars added to last year’s 17, it’s an exciting time to indulge in The Undiscovered Food Stories of Northern Portugal.
-Our newly-released book shares with the world the exclusive, never before told life and food stories forgotten for 100 years inside Porto’s iconic Bolhão Market.
+Our newly-released book shares with the world the exclusive, never-before-told life and food stories forgotten for 100 years inside Porto’s iconic Bolhão Market.

 The grandmother food stories we found in this charismatic open-air market are a cultural treasure, and it’s people and places like these that are partly responsible for the success of the haute cuisine putting Portugal’s gastronomy on the map today.
 Many of the country’s award-winning chefs tap into local foods and traditions to achieve their highly personalized Portuguese flavors with a twist.